How to file a Georgia annual report

 How to file your Georgia annual report

-Use Georgia's One-Click Registration for immediate processing when your business information remains the same.
-Simply enter your control number, review pre-filled information, and submit payment of $55.
-Your business must be in good standing to use this option.
+If you don't need to make changes to your entity's registered information, use Georgia's One-Click Registration for immediate processing.
+Enter your control number, review the pre-filled information, and submit payment.
+Your entity must be in good standing with no past-due fees to use this option.
+It is the fastest method available and processes instantly.

 Required information for filing